oliverheilig/STCore/README.md

 # STCore

-A port of https://github.com/ptv-logistics/SpatialTutorial to ASP.NET Core
+A port of https://github.com/ptv-logistics/SpatialTutorial to ASP.NET Core / SkiaSharp